4.4. Validation - Multiple Debris Impacts on a Raised Structure - Digital Twin (OSU LWF)

 ../../../../../_images/GUI_Sensors_WaveGauges.PNG

-These wave gauges will read all numerical bodies (i.e. particles) within their defined regions every sampling step, and will report the highest elevation value (Position Y) of a contained body as the free-surface elevation at that gauge.
-The results is written into our sensor results files.
+These wave gauges will read all numerical bodies (i.e. particles) within their defined regions at every sampling step and will report the highest elevation value (Position Y) of a contained body as the free-surface elevation at that gauge.
+The results are written into our sensor results files.

 Open Sensors / Load Cells.
 Set the Use these sensor? box to True so that the simulation will output results for the instruments we set on this page.